Porsche Formula E 2019

 Formula E is the world’s first purely electric racing series and was launched on the 2014/15 season.
 The FIA, which is also responsible for Formula 1, has organised the series to make a statement in favour of electromobility and to get more young people excited about motorsport.
 Unlike most other series, the season begins in the autumn and ends in summer.
 The race venues are specially designed street courses in the heart of major cities, meaning the sport comes to the spectators – and not the other way around.
 Electromobility is playing an important role in the mobility of tomorrow, especially in urban environments.

-Season 2 2015/16: Audi joined through ABT team.
-The others manufacturers are Renault, Citroen, Mahindra, NextEV (Nio).
+Season 2 2015/16: Audi joined through ABT team, others manufacturers are Renault, Citroen, Mahindra, NextEV (Nio).

 Season 3 2016/17: Jaguar joined

-Season 5 2018/19: next generation Formula E cars with double the energy and range.
-BMW will join the game as a factory team.
+Season 5 2018/19: Gen2 Formula E cars with double the energy and range made the car change obsolete.
+BMW joined as a factory team.

 Season 6 2019/20: Porsche and Mercedes will join